 NY State Protected Plant material is not permitted.
+Entry

-Entry form may be submitted online, visit www.lifair.org.
+form can be submitted online at www.lifair.org.

 Class 40.100 - Fall Celebration

 A creative arrangement to be displayed on a pedestal Pedestal top is 22" in diameter Fresh and/or dried plant material Underlay may be provided by exhibitor Only 4 exhibits will be displayed